JByrd-SNHU/JByrd-SNHU.github.io/README.md

 Link to [Initial Artifact - Description](#initial-artifact-description)

 #### Why I Chose This Artifact to Display My Skills in Algorithms and Data Structure

+For this phase of development, I again chose the "RGB LED Cube Control Software" precisely because it posed a distinctive challenge, immersing me in the nuances of software architecture related to data structures and algorithmic design.
+The refinements introduced in this stage, such as the overhauled Cube Control Tab, introduction of novel classes (led and cubeControl), and the inventive Cube Timing Algorithm, serve as concrete demonstrations of my proficiency in navigating algorithmic intricacies while ensuring streamlined data management.
+Notably, the Data Parsing
+Algorithm, strategically crafted to seamlessly integrate with an upcoming database module, reflects a forward-thinking approach to software design and underscores my commitment to creating adaptable and future-proof solutions.
+In essence, this selection highlights my unwavering dedication to mastering algorithms and data structures, thereby enriching the comprehensive skill set showcased in my ePortfolio.

 #### The Modifications I Made to the RGB LED Cube Control Software in this Phase of Development